xaviatourtravel/xavira/docs/06-product-laws.md

 Users decide.

-The product should remove thinking,
+The product removes thinking.

-never remove control.
+Never control.

 ---

-## D021
+## D022

 Workflow over Features.

-New features must shorten an existing workflow.
+New features must improve an existing workflow.

-If they create a new workflow,
+If they introduce a completely new workflow,

 they must justify their existence.

+---

+## D023

+One Source of Attention.

+At any moment,

+the interface should make one thing feel most important.

+Users should never compete with the interface to decide where to look.

+---

+## D024

+Progressive Disclosure.

+Only show what users need now.

+Reveal complexity only when requested.

+---

+## D025

+Default to Simplicity.

+When two solutions solve the same problem,

+choose the simpler one.

+Complexity requires justification.

+Simplicity does not.